How to Manage Product Backlog (Strategies, Tips & Tricks)

 Here are some strategies to prevent overloading and keep your product backlog lean and purposeful:

 - Regular Backlog Refinement: Continually groom your backlog to ensure it contains only relevant, up-to-date items.
-This process may involve re-prioritizing items, breaking down large user stories into smaller ones, or removing items that no longer align with your product vision or goals.
+This process may involve re-prioritizing items, breaking down prominent user stories into smaller ones, or removing items that no longer align with your product vision or goals.

 - Enforce WIP Limits: Work-in-Progress (WIP) limits can help control the size of your backlog.
 This approach encourages the team to focus on completing existing items before adding new ones to the backlog.